A number of pre-packaged salad products are undergoing a food safety investigation and are being recalled nationally.

 Food contaminated with Cyclospora may not appear or smell spoiled but can still cause illness.
 Accordingly, anyone who has these products should dispose of them or return them to the place of purchase.

-While some people infected with Cyclospora, others may experience a range of symptoms, including watery diarrhea, stomach cramps, nausea, abdominal bloating and gas, mild fever, fatigue, loss of appetite, or weight loss.
+While some people infected with Cyclospora may not become ill, others may experience a range of symptoms, including watery diarrhea, stomach cramps, nausea, abdominal bloating and gas, mild fever, fatigue, loss of appetite, or weight loss.

 It may take seven to 14 days for symptoms to develop.
 If left untreated, symptoms may last from a few days up to a few months, and may disappear but later reappear.